Aquerr/ChestRefill/README.md

 [![Downloads](https://img.shields.io/github/downloads/aquerr/chestrefill/total.svg?label=Total%20Downloads)](https://github.com/Aquerr/EagleFactions/releases)
 [![Discord](https://img.shields.io/discord/447076657698963466.svg?color=blue&label=Discord&logo=Discord&logoColor=white)](https://discord.gg/Zg3rWta)

-Chest Refill is a Minecraft plugin for servers which use SpongeForge.
+Chest Refill is a Minecraft plugin for servers that use SpongeForge.

-This plugin allows you to create refillable containers and regenerate their content after a specified time.
+It allows admins to create refillable containers that regenerate their content after a specified time.

-Simply place a e.g. chest, put items in it, mark it as a refillable chest and that's it!
+Simply place a chest, put items in it, mark it as a refillable chest and that's it!
 You can then update your chest at any time or change how often it should be refilled. :grin:

 Check our [Wiki](https://github.com/Aquerr/ChestRefill/wiki) to get to know how everything works!